 Before somebody busts me, let me qualify the line in the opening paragraph about the ’67 being the “the biggest “mid-sized” GM coupe ever’, yes, the Colonnade coupe were actually four inches longer, but that was all in the mandated five mile bumpers.
 And the Colonnades sat on the smaller 112″ wheelbase, and didn’t try quite so hard to look extra long (just extra wide).

-The most distinctive design element on these cars was of course the “tunnel-back” roof, cribbed from a 1964 racing Ferrari GTO and the the Dino Berlinetta Especiale of 1965.
+The most distinctive design element on these cars was of course the “tunnel-back” roof, cribbed from a 1964 racing Ferrari GTO and the Dino Berlinetta Especiale of 1965.
 And of course with some more seminal inspiration from Pininfarina’s seminal 1955 Florida.
-It was a short-lived phenomena, passed over to Dodge with its 1968 Charger the same year GM ditched it already.
+It was a short-lived phenomenon, passed over to Dodge with its 1968 Charger the same year GM ditched it already.

 Buick’s love of prominent rear hips was further accentuated in their 1968 Skylark coupe, which was shorter than the ’67, at a mere 200″ overall, riding on the new 112″ coupe-exclusive wheelbase.
 By mine (and most folk’s reckoning), the Buick was the weakest design of these new GM ’68 A-Body coupes.